19 Things Nobody Tells You Before Visiting Chefchaouen

 11. Eat the goat cheese.
 Eat all the goat cheese.

 Jben — fresh goat cheese sold at medina stalls for 5-15 MAD per round.
-Pair it with olives, bread, and a 10 MAD orange juice, and you've got the best meal in town for under $3.
-The Wednesday market has the widest cheese selection.
+Pair it with olives, bread, and a 10 MAD orange juice, and you've built the best meal in town for under $3.
+The Wednesday market carries the widest cheese selection.

 12. The tagine here is different from the rest of Morocco.

-Chefchaouen tagines lean toward vegetables and olive oil rather than the heavy preserved lemon and olive style of Marrakech.
+Chefchaouen tagines lean toward vegetables and olive oil rather than the heavy preserved-lemon and olive style of Marrakech.
 The Rif Mountain influence shows in simpler, fresher flavors.
-Try the vegetable tagine with local goat cheese crumbled on top — I haven't found this combo anywhere else in Morocco.
+Order the vegetable tagine with local goat cheese crumbled on top — a combination you won't find elsewhere in the country.

 13. Skip the restaurants on the main square.

 Place Outa el Hammam's terrace restaurants charge tourist prices (80-120 MAD for a tagine) for mediocre food.
-Walk two alleys in any direction and you'll find family-run places charging 40-60 MAD for better versions of the same dishes.
+Walk two alleys in any direction and family-run places serve better versions of the same dishes for 40-60 MAD.

 Day Trips